-From sailing to surfing, Kinsale offers a rich adventure sport scene throughout the year.
-This small town has that quintessential Irish charm, and is a great day trip from Cork.
+From sailing to surfing, Kinsale offers one of Ireland’s best opportunities for outdoor adventure.
+This small town has the perfect Irish charm, and is a great day trip from Cork.

 When you’ve finished filling your memory card with scenic city shots, it’s time to wetsuit-up, because the water sports in Kinsale are extraordinary.